-These terms and conditions annex will be rolled out during 2022 to 2025 and will allow the Group to withdraw from a supply contract in the case of non-compliance.
+The Board of Directors of CLN has set a target for our purchasing department that the terms and conditions addendum will be rolled out to over 70% of suppliers by 2030 (excluding steel and aluminium suppliers).
+This will allow the Group to withdraw from a supply contract in the case of material non-compliance.